-As some of the world's top designers gather in Italy this week for Milan Design Week, one of the key countries in contributing to the design sector is Cameroon which provides about 30 percent of wood that comes into that country.
+As some of the world's top designers gathered in Italy for Milan Design Week, one of the key countries in contributing to the design sector is Cameroon which provides about 30 percent of wood that comes into that country.

 Most of that wood is used in the agriculture and product design sectors.